 Anita Rani was born two years after her maternal grandfather, Sant Singh, died.
 Nevertheless, he’s an important figure to the TV presenter, both because her own mother “idolised” Sant, and because Anita knows he endured the tragedy of losing his first family.
-“I’ve wanted to know more about this guy my entire life,” she says.
+“I’ve wanted to know more about this guy my entire life,” she says at the start of her episode of Who Do You Think You Are?

 To learn more, Anita heads for India’s capital, New Delhi.
 From military records, she learns Sant was born in 1916 and joined the British Army in 1942.
 Before military service, he was a sub-overseer working on canals in the Montgomery district of the Punjab.
 There’s another crucial detail.
 In 1947 and 1948, when there was violence in the Punjab, Sant was posted to the south of India.